 This function compte the Bayes factors (BFs) that are appropriate to the

-BFs for restricted models()
+BFs for restricted models.
+For multiple models,

-and if a model comparison is passed, it will
+it will return the BF corresponding to comparison between models and if a model comparison is passed, it will

-compute the inclusion BF()
+compute the inclusion BF.

 For a complete overview of these functions, read the Bayes factor vignette.